Emergence of economic and social disparities through competitive gift-giving: Results

-Next, we provide an overview of the analysis of the distribution of the reputation score $P(s)$ (see Supplementary text for details).
+Next, we analyze the change in the distribution of the reputation score $P(s)$.
 Scores increase when individuals receive gifts, reciprocation, or repayment.
 One acquires credit when the interest $rw_i$ exceeds the recipient's wealth $w_j$.
-Debtors repay $1 / l$ of wealth, and creditors acquire $1 / l$ of score in each step.
-Hence, creditors acquire $|rw_i - w_j|_+ (:= \max(0, rw_i - w_j))$ of score when the repayment is completed.
-However, because $j$ may die before completing the repayment and $j$'s life expectancy is $l$, the expected increase in the score from the transaction is $\min(|rw_i - w_j|_+, 1)$.
+Debtors repay $1 / l$ of wealth (i.e., production), and creditors acquire $1 / l$ of score in each step.
+Thus, at the completion of the repayment, the creditors acquire scores equal to the amount of credits acquired, whose amount is given by $|rw_i - w_j|_+ (:= \max(0, rw_i - w_j))$.
+However, because $j$ may die before completing the repayment and $j$'s life expectancy is $l$, the expected increase in the score from the interaction is $\min(|rw_i - w_j|_+, 1)$.
 Therefore, the temporal development of the score is given by

-Recall that we have already demonstrated that economic disparity, denoted by $\alpha_w$, evolves with $rl$, and that $rl > 1$ gives a basic condition for the frequent incurrence of debts.
-Hence, as $rl$ increases, $|rw_i - w_j|_+$ increases, and the score distributions change.
+Recall that we have already demonstrated that economic disparity, denoted by $\alpha_w$, increases with $rl$ and that $rl > 1$ gives a condition for the frequent incurrence of debts.
+Hence, with $rl$, $|rw_i - w_j|_+$ increases, and the score distributions change.